-Source: https://unldroughtcenter.maps.arcgis.com/apps/dashboards/46afe627bb60422f85944d70069c09cf
+Source: https://unldroughtcenter.maps.arcgis.com/apps/dashboards/46afe627bb60422f85944d70069c09cf Each county impact report may have more than one drought impact category associated with it

 Based on 18 years of data from the NCEI, the direct impacts of droughts in the Bandera County planning area have resulted in no known property or crop losses and no known injuries and fatalities.
 The impact to the planning area from drought has been limited and negligible based on data reported to the NCEI from 2005-Present.
 Drought impact reports like those presented above, however, come from a number of different sources and provide a different perspective of the impact that drought can have on communities beyond direct monetary property or crop damages that typically aren't reported publicly.
 It is important to consider that crop damage information is rarely publicly reported and water availability issues are not easily quantified so the impact is likely much more pronounced than the direct losses attributed to this hazard.
 Below is a recent example of a drought impact report.